Skip to content

 Option and Set Properties

-Option and Set properties work a little different than other fields because their values have labels with translations.
+Option and Set properties work a little differently than other fields because their values have labels with translations.
 These fields define keys and labels for each value.
-In both the web and desktop client, when a specific key is selected for an option or set field, the correct label is shown to the user depending on their language.
+In both the web and desktop client, when a specific key is selected for an option or set field, the correct label is shown in the user's language.

 The below examples assume: